johnpeart/lgbt-mp/about.md

 - **Fawcett Society**, January 2022, [Sex and Power 2022](https://www.fawcettsociety.org.uk/sex-power-2022).
 - **YouGov**, 26 July 2022, [Do Britons think a minority prime minister would improve things for minority groups?](https://yougov.co.uk/topics/politics/articles-reports/2022/07/26/do-britons-think-minority-prime-minister-would-imp).

-## Using this data

-### Quick reference

-If you use this dataset, please reference it.
-The following is a suggested referencing style:

-> **Referencing style**  \
-> LGBT+ Members of Parliament ({{ now | date: "%Y" }}) *'A dataset of MPs who define as LGBT+ in the UK House of Commons'*, electronic dataset, available at: [https://mps.whoare.lgbt](https://mps.whoare.lgbt) (Accessed: {{ now | date: "%d %B %Y" }})

-### License

-The data contained in the dataset is made available through the [Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) license.

-You are free to:

-- **Share** — copy and redistribute the material in any medium or format
-- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.

-Under the following terms:

-- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-- **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
-No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.
-- **No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 ## Who made this